DeepeshC612/RPG-random-password-generator/README.md

 # RPG-random-password-generator
 Generate random passwords with ease!
-This npm package allows you to create strong and secure passwords by specifying the desired length.
+This npm package allows you to create strong and secure passwords by specifying the desired length and pattern.

 ## Installation
 ```bash